aziraxariza/graphire/README.md

 Graphire is a platform designed to help women in tech discover relevant opportunities in one place.
 From internships and hackathons to scholarships, jobs, mentorships, and tech events, Graphire intelligently organizes and connects opportunities using graph-based data relationships for faster and smarter discovery.

-Built using GraphSQL and TigerGraph, the platform focuses on creating meaningful connections between users, skills, domains, and opportunities.
+Built using GraphSQL and TigerGraph, the platform focuses on creating meaningful connections between users, skills, domains, and opportunities.!

 ---